-Before making changes to your home or undertaking such a project, there are some essential questions to ask yourself.
-These questions can help you decide whether sliding barn doors are the right choice for you.
+Before making this change in your home or undertaking such a project, there are some essential questions to ask yourself.
+These questions can help you decide whether installing sliding barn doors is the right choice for you.

 Do sliding barn doors work in your home?